ashiven/Runime/README.md

 # Runime
-A web API to fetch random anime quotes
+A CRUD API to fetch random anime quotes